FailAcademy/learning/web-dev-foundation/_lessons/week-07/01-functions-and-objects.md

 View the [solution](http://codepen.io/redacademy/pen/NqNayj).

+---

-## Lab Activity
+## Homework

-For today's lab we're going to continue practicing our JS skills by completing more modules on [Code Academy's JavaScript track](https://www.codecademy.com/tracks/javascript/).
+For today's homework we're going to continue practicing our JS skills by completing more modules on [Code Academy's JavaScript track](https://www.codecademy.com/tracks/javascript/).

 First, because functions are such an important part of JS, you'll need to work through these two modules: